bitnami/charts/bitnami/valkey/README.md

 ### Metrics

 The chart optionally can start a metrics exporter for [prometheus](https://prometheus.io).
 The metrics endpoint (port 9121) is exposed in the service.
 Metrics can be scraped from within the cluster using something similar as the described in the [example Prometheus scrape configuration](https://github.com/prometheus/prometheus/blob/master/documentation/examples/prometheus-kubernetes.yml).
-If metrics are to be scraped from outside the cluster, the Kubernetes API proxy can be utilized to access the endpoint.
+If metrics are to be scraped from outside the cluster, the Kubernetes API proxy can be used to access the endpoint.

 If you have enabled TLS by specifying `tls.enabled=true` you also need to specify TLS option to the metrics exporter.
 You can do that via `metrics.extraArgs`.
 You can find the metrics exporter CLI flags for TLS [here](https://github.com/oliver006/valkey_exporter#command-line-flags).
 For example: